-The Downtown Waterfront Urban Renewal Area (DTWF URA) is one of Portland’s most successful examples of urban renewal and tax increment financing.
-Since 2001, assessed land values in the DTWF URA have increased an average of four percent annually, from a total of $653 million to $918 million.
+The Downtown Waterfront TIF District is one of Portland’s most successful examples of tax increment financing.
+Since 2001, assessed land values in the District have increased an average of four percent annually, from a total of $653 million to $918 million.
 To continue strengthening downtown’s role as the regional center for finance, trade, education, culture, retail, professional and governmental services, Prosper Portland facilitates both private and public partners’ revitalization efforts to keep downtown Portland vibrant and healthy.

-Over the years, Prosper Portland has worked with community and business partners to complete a number of successful development and rehabilitation projects and public improvements in the URA, including:
+Over the years, Prosper Portland has worked with community and business partners to complete several successful development and rehabilitation projects and public improvements in the District, including:

 - Tom McCall Waterfront Park—Portland’s signature riverfront park

 - The Yards at Union Station—housing development